CDCgov/cfa-gam-rt/README.md

 print(fit)
 ```

-For more, see the Getting started vignette.
+For more, see the [Getting Started](https://cdcgov.github.io/cfa-gam-rt/articles/RtGam.html) vignette.

 ## Project Admin